Entering Additional Pay in HRS

 - A mass upload process exists in which a template can be filled out and uploaded into the Workflow Addl Pay Create Page.
-See KB PY - Additional Pay Mass Upload Process for more information on that process.
+See KB Running the Additional Pay Mass Upload Process in HRS for more information on that process.

 - For information on steps to take when modifying existing additional pay entries see the Correct/Modify existing Additional Pay requests.

-Entering a New Additional Pay Record for an Employee:
+Instructions for Entering a New Additional Pay Record for an Employee

 - Navigation: Payroll for North America > Employee Pay Data USA > Workflow Addl Pay Create